Introverts often find it hard to quickly express their thoughts, but this isn’t a flaw. It’s their brains diving deep.

 - Give yourself permission to be quiet for a few moments.
 Don’t let the other person rush you.

-- Buy yourself time to process by saying something like, “Let me think about that,” or “Hmm, let me see…” Or, give a nonverbal signal that shows you’re thinking, like looking away and furrowing your brow slightly.
+- Buy yourself some time by saying something like, “Let me think about that,” or “Hmm, let me see…” Give a nonverbal signal that you’re thinking, like looking away and scrunching your eyebrows a bit.

-- Let your mind wander for a moment and go where it wants.
-One thought may lead to another, and one of those thoughts may hold the “key” to unlocking the words you need from your long-term memory.
+- Let your mind wander and go where it wants.
+One thought might lead to another, and one of these thoughts might be the key to remembering what you need.

-If all else fails, and words escape you, don’t feel embarrassed— your brain is doing what comes naturally to it, and that is to pause and reflect.
-If you’re being quiet, you’re in good company with other deep-thinking introverts: Stephen Hawking once said, “Quiet people have the loudest minds.”
+If you still can’t find the right words, don’t feel embarrassed or beat yourself up — your brain is just doing what it naturally does, which is to stop and think.
+If you’re being quiet, you’re in good company with other deep thinkers.
+Like the brilliant physicist Stephen Hawking said, “Quiet people have the loudest minds.”